Practical Survival Tips for Vegans or Vegetarians on Safari in Uganda or Rwanda.

 Royco, (Beef Mchuzi Sauce additive) is a major spice you can find on anything and it has a beef or chicken extract in it, however slight, along with a volume of MSG.

 Against that backdrop, the Question is often asked: Can a Vegetarian or Vegan survive a two-week Safari in Uganda or Rwanda?
-The answer is yes, with some precautions, you will need an informed tour operator and hotels and lodges that can cater to your specific needs.
+The answer is yes, with some precautions On Safari, you will need an informed tour operator such as ourselves and hotels and lodges that can cater to your specific needs.
+Upmarket Lodges are best informed about Vegan or Vegetarian diets, needs, and recipes.

 The added plus is, most fruits and vegetables are grown organically.
 Uganda – Rwanda has a variety of fresh fruits and vegetables that will delight your palate – at times broccoli and cauliflower may a bit harder to find since they are not a part of the normal Ugandan or Rwandan diet but they are grown here and can be found in larger supermarkets.